Artificial Intelligence in Retail

 Of course, there are the obvious features you’ll look out for when selecting a merchandising system: perhaps the support for Site Search being one, with all the modern enhancements like type-ahead support, fuzzy settings, synonyms, guided navigation, automatic filtering etc.

-You also need to check you can factor-in real-time stock levels, make sure the commercial aspects are up to date and do they reflect what is available?
+You also need to check if you can factor in real-time stock levels, make sure the commercial aspects are up to date and do they reflect what is available.

 Successfully blending product, previous order data, customer behaviour and stock level information with the real-time context of the customer allows for very powerful merchandising. it is like creating an individual world for your customers.